Review on The Greenhouse

 You still approach the Greenhouse via a walkway from a Mayfair mews, but that's about the only surviving feature of this veteran London restaurant.
 The place has come a long way since the clubby masculinity of Gary Rhodes' reign and it's now entering a new phase with a new man in the kitchen.

 The dining room is a smart and chic as ever, with its cool Phillipe Hurel furniture, sober colours and glass cabinets filled with ornamental glassware.
-Chef Arnaud Bignon previously worked as sous chef under Eric Fréchon at the three-Michelin-starred Bristol in Paris.
+Alex Dilling was appointed Executive Chef in July 2018 and joins the restaurant from two-Michelin starred Hélène Darroze at The Connaught.

 Ingredients are emphatically seasonal and the kitchen procures what it can from near and far.
 Dishes such as pan-fried foie gras with Rubinette apple and fresh walnut vinaigrette, or saddle of fallow deer with pear chutney and celeriac 'tagliatelle' are suffused with the scents and flavours of autumn.
 The kitchen also relishes faraway possibilities – as in 'ketchup lobster' (with Thai basil, Heirloom tomatoes and tempura claw) or Shetland organic cod with hummus, chick peas and chicken jus.